zoffixznet/tpf-grant-reports/CaR-Grant/Report-2--June-17-2018.md

 actually covers this exact scenario and expects the thrown `Exception` to report value `42` for numerator, thus blocking this change.

-The first attempt at (3) ended with dead-end.
+The first attempt at (3) ended with a dead-end.
 Marking ZDRs with a role created an extra dispatch ambiguity with some operators like `cmp`.
 We already had to disambiguate that op with `is default` marker to disambiguate between `Rational` and `Real`